TEAM-UGR/webapp/README.md

 {
   "first_name": "Jane",
   "last_name": "Doe",
-  "password": "skdjfhskdfjhg"
+  "password": "<enter your password>"
 }
 ```

 Hit the endpoint http://localhost:8080/healthz using Postman:

-1) If the database server is up and running AND it is a GET request AND there is no query parameters this will return 200 OK.
+1. If the database server is up and running AND it is a GET request AND there is no query parameters this will return 200 OK.

 ![Alt text](images/image.png)

-2) If the request method is NOT GET then the response will be 405 Method Not Allowed irrespective of the request method AND status of the database server.
+2. If the request method is NOT GET then the response will be 405 Method Not Allowed irrespective of the request method AND status of the database server.

 ![Alt text](images/image-1.png)